 Teuila Percival, an Auckland paediatrician of Samoan descent, commented that ‘[a] Samoan nurse once explained to me about “the Pacific touch.”
 What is the Pacific touch?
 It is taking the time to stop and pray with a family.
 It is taking the time to teach a young mother to cook.
 It is being committed and dedicated and passionate about our people.
 The Pacific touch is that quality that sets a special few of our nurses and health workers apart.’2

-By 2000 there were 30 Pacific-owned health-provider organisations throughout New Zealand.
-They were a response to ongoing problems with access to primary health care, which was market-driven, medically focused, and sometimes unresponsive to the needs and expectations of Pacific people.
+By 2000 there were 30 Pacific-owned health-provider organisations around New Zealand.
+They were a response to ongoing problems with access to primary health care which was market-driven, medically focused and sometimes unresponsive to the needs and expectations of Pacific people.
 There was also no provision for public input into primary health-care service delivery, and a severe shortage of doctors who could speak a Pacific language.
 Pacific-owned health services have improved choices for Pacific people, but the majority of the Pacific population continue to be served by mainstream providers.

 In the 2010s Pacific people in New Zealand continued to be low users of health-care services despite having high health needs.
 Targeted health initiatives for Pacific people were developing, but more substantial changes were needed to make health services more accessible.